“You have quite an impressive background.”

 You are hiring a new staff member at work.
 You are interviewing a candidate for the job.
 You look at the candidate's resume and think that she has a great education and work experience.
-You praise her by saying:
+You say this to praise her.

 You have quite an impressive background.